ryukau/VSTPlugins/docs/manual/LatticeReverb/LatticeReverb_en.md

 - `overlayHighlight`: Overlay color to highlight current focus.

 ## Controls
+<kbd>Right Click</kbd> on the controls pops up a context menu provided by DAW.

 Knob and slider can do:

 - <kbd>Ctrl</kbd> + <kbd>Left Click</kbd>: Reset value.